RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-GettingStarted-Overview.md

 - **Applications:** Four main applications for membrane proteins (MPrelax, MPddG, MPdocking, symmetric MPdocking) are currently available with more to come.
 Not all applications are available for all interfaces, please see *Alford, Koehler Leman et al.* for more info, especially Figure 2 in this paper.

-## Code and documentation

-`core2/conformation/membrane` has several classes: MembraneInfo, Span, SpanningTopology, LipidAccInfo (from lips files).
-The latter three are classes storing information that can be obtained from the protein sequence using prediction servers.

-`protocols3/membrane/geometry` contains the EmbeddingDef and Embedding classes and `protocols3/membrane` contains most of the movers.

 ## Contact

 - Rebecca Alford ([rfalford12@gmail.com](rfalford12@gmail.com))
 - Julia Koehler Leman ([julia.koehler1982@gmail.com](julia.koehler1982@gmail.com))